AppsForDesktop/ChatGPT-desktop/README.md

 ChatGPT for desktop is the same ChatGPT but for Windows as desktop application

+ChatGPT windows is an AI chatbot that uses natural language processing to create humanlike conversational dialogue.

+1. The language model can
+     - respond to questions and compose various written content
+     - it can write articles
+     - create social media posts
+     - write essays, code and emails.

+2. Perks of having ChatGPT windows App:
+     - An icon on your quick access spots
+     - One-click launch
+     - No need for an open browser tab

+ChatGPT desktop works on Windos 7, Widows 8, Windows 10, Windows 11.

+What are you waiting for?
+Hit Download and open up ChatGPT App on your Windows platform Desktop or Laptop.

 ## Installation

 You can install ChatGPT desktop on Windows by running the installer of latest [release](https://github.com/AppsForDesktop/ChatGPT-desktop/releases/download/1.0.0/ChatGPT.desktop.install.exe).